Cheranga/LetsDoIt/src/ToDo.Api/Readme.md

 ```

 As you can see above, we usually use "comments" to segregate the arranges, act, and the respective asserts.
-This test could be a simple one to contrast against as this test does not contain much complicated arranges or assertions.
+This test could be a simple one to contrast against as this test does not contain complicated arrange sections or
+assertions.

-But if you could imagine a test case where you had to setup a few more things, and there were many things to assert,
+But if you imagine a test case where you had to setup a few more things, and there were many assertions then using this
-using this approach will certainly be messy
+approach could become messy.

 Using `Bunsen Burner` for the same test,